RoboSubLA/SeniorDesign21-22/computer_vision/README.md

 Data:

+This node publishes an array if mixed datatypes.

-`Object, label for the object found, string if no object is detected, will return'Null'`
+`data[0] - Object, label for the object found, string if no object is detected, will return'Null'`

-`Confidence, float, 0 - 1, 1 being absolutely certainty.
+`data[1] - Confidence, float, 0 - 1, 1 being absolutely certainty.
 If no object is detected, returns -999`

-`Vertical, int vertical distance in pixels of center of object to center of frame.
+`data[2] - Vertical, int vertical distance in pixels of center of object to center of frame.
 Negative number means center of object is above center of image, positive means below. returns = 999 if no object found`

-`Horizontal, int horizontal distance in pixels of center of object to center of frame.
+`data[3] - Horizontal, int horizontal distance in pixels of center of object to center of frame.
 Negative number means center of object is left of center of image, positive means right. returns = 999 if no object found`